bitcoin/bips/bip-0139/wallet_potential_usage.md

 `bip-0139/field-registry.md` (45 optional).
 The enum value lists (key roles, key types, key status, spend status) are values, not fields, so they are not rows.

-Cell values answer: would this wallet have interest in round-tripping this field?
+Cell values answer one question: can this wallet fill this field?

-    ✓   the wallet has the concept and would want it
+    ✓   it can
-    ~   only in some configurations, or a lossy/partial match to its model
-    -   the wallet has no such concept
+    -   it cannot, or has no such concept

+A wallet that holds *more* than a field can carry still scores ✓; the field is fillable and the loss is BIP-139's, recorded under missing fields rather than counted against the wallet.
+A value the wallet computes on demand, stores under another name, or does not emit yet is also ✓ - the question is what the wallet can produce, not what its current export code does.

 ## Revisions read